Do I Need Title Insurance When Buying a Home?

 - Boundary disputes and survey problems

-- Encroachments, such as a fence, garage or shed crossing a property line
+- Encroachments; i.e. structures like a fence, garage or shed crossing over a property line

 - Unpaid property taxes or certain utility charges that were not discovered before closing